Making the most of the internet for family history

 Photos, documents and more

-Most family history tools allow you to add all kinds of media to your history.
+Most family history tools allow you to add all kinds of files to your history.
 Mostly they'll be photos, or perhaps scans of documents, like marriage certificates.
-But there is all manner of resources you can grab from the internet as well, including video.
+But there is potentially a lot more information that you can find on the internet as well, including video.

 Use your web search skills

 Do you have a childhood address for your grandfather?
 You can search internet maps see if it's still there and add its photo to your family tree.

 Similarly, you can search for drawings, passenger lists, maps and even tombstone images that you can add to your family tree.

 Don't forget video